-The tennis racket was also good at helping me add some extra topspin on my shots without making any changes to my technique.
+The racket was also good at helping me add some extra topspin on my shots without making any changes to my technique.

 Many times I would hit a groundstroke and I would think that it was going to sail long but somehow it would land in.

-The clash felt great with my serve as it gave me the feeling that I could just pick my target and go for it and it would land in the service box.
+The racket felt great with my serve as it gave me the feeling that I could just pick my target and go for it and it would land in the service box.
 In comparison to my old RF97, I definitely felt like I got a few extra MPH on my serve.